 When I returned home, I went to look at the project.
 Jon, Mark and I noticed that the vines in paddock 3 had no growth.
 We had not seen any grazing of the vines by the sheep and started to think it was winter kill of the vines (it was very common in the 2019 MN grapevines) or deer.
 I rotated the sheep back to paddock 1.
 The next day I went to observe the sheep again.
 It became apparent that the sheep were eating the new growth of the vines.
-The sheep were penned into the holding pen, loaded up and the grant was discontinued from the year.
+The sheep were penned into the holding pen, loaded up and the grant was discontinued for the year.

 The grapes had a big production setback after losing the 1st cycle of vegetation.
 However, the plants grew a second round of vegetation for the year but this caused approximately a 40 percent reduction in yield.

 After much discussion, we decided the vines are too low at 42 inches from the ground to the lowest wire for the vines to grow on.
 More and more vineyards are going to 60-inch vines to increase air flow and ease of working underneath the vines.
 The Lac qui Parle vineyard has a few rows of 60-inch vines.
 We plan on running a few ewes for a short time on the 60-inch vines in the fall of 2020 (so they cannot eat growing or producing vines) for a few days to see if the can not eat the vines.
 I hope that at this height the project works because we have seen good results from grazing the vegetation and controlling suckers.

 The project did achieve ground vegetation control; we were rotating every 7 days along with the sheep eating the sucker growth from the grape vine.
 Vegetation samples were collected to determine the amount of dry matter intake, but due to ending the project early in the season, we were unable to determine the grazing capacity of the summer.
 However, I did see an Avg.
 Gain of 6 pounds per ewe in the 22 days of grazing.